BDAthlon/2018-wannabe-postdoc-1/README.md

 	./problem1_solution.py [input JSON netlist] [output JSON technology mapping]

 Input Parameters:
-[input JSON netlist]:							A JSON file that contains a structural
-																		netlist for genetic technology mapping.
++[input JSON netlist]: A JSON file that contains a structural netlist for genetic technology mapping.

-[output JSON technology mapping]:	A filename of an output JSON file that
-																		contains a genetic technology mapping for
-																		the input structural netlist.
++ [output JSON technology mapping]: A filename of an output JSON file that contains a genetic technology mapping for the input structural netlist.

 ###	Documentation Generation